Apply for British Passport for Irish Citizens

 If you’re a British citizen by birth and have never owned a British passport, you’re eligible for a first-time UK passport application once you’re 16 years or are three weeks away from your 16th birthday.

-As a citizen by naturalization, the British passport application is typically the final step in the naturalization process.
+As a citizen by naturalisation, the British passport application is typically the final step in the naturalisation process.

-Total Law’s expert immigration lawyers are on hand 24/7 to help you with every step of the naturalization process and passport application process.
+Total Law’s expert immigration lawyers are on hand 24/7 to help you with every step of the naturalisation process and passport application process.

 How to Apply for a British Passport

-Depending on your situation, you can apply for a British passport from inside the UK or overseas.
+Depending on your situation, you can apply for a British passport from inside the UK or overseas (including the Republic of Ireland) as an Irish citizen.

 - a digital photo of yourself